data-capsule/dc-prototype/rust_choices.md

 So Tokio may not be ideal here.
 We could switch completely to threads (if we assume a small number of clients to the datacapsule server), or we could make a thread pool (maybe Rayon?) for processing requests.

+# Optimization TODOs:

+ - use an mspc in client?
+     - turn client into mspc select thing?
+ - use an mspc in server to send many responses no block
+ - figure out how to reduce serialization/deserialization. notably:
+     - read/write data: store data and seqno together?

+ - see if writer not caring about metadata helps perf
+     - and or in-memory hashmap

+ - do the SIG_AVOID thing
+ - do all setup before sending back init ok lol
+ - implement subscriber
+ - implement tests
+ - implement benchmark

 # Major TODOs: